-I am a trauma resilience healing practitioner and trainer with heavy influence from the Somatic Experiencing field and Nkem Ndefo's training on the ethology model of stress.
+I am a trauma/stress healing companion and resilience practitioner with heavy influence from the Somatic Experiencing field and Nkem Ndefo's training on the ethology model of stress.

-It's important to note that I don't hold a conventional western therapy certificate.
-I hold certification as a STAR practitioner, am in training as a Somatic Experiencing Practitioner, work as a Healing, Conflict, and Grief Circle facilitator, and a Holding Space Consultant with The Institute for Birth, Breath, and Death.
-I am also a student of Nkem Ndefo's Resilience toolkit.
-I currently work in English and Tajik/Dari.
+I hold certification as a STAR practitioner and a Resilience Toolkit facilitator, am in training as a Somatic Experiencing Practitioner, work as a Healing, Conflict, and Grief Circle facilitator, and a Holding Space Consultant with The Institute for Birth, Breath, and Death.

-I work with individuals and/or groups to develop safety, wholeness, and transformative agency through or after traumagenic situations.
+I work with individuals and groups to develop safety, wholeness, and transformative agency through or after traumagenic situations.

 Recognizing the systemic and repetitive nature of harm, we collaborate to interrupt the patterns we find ourselves in.
 This requires that I continually interrogate my own role in the process, and I am committed to transparent accountability with my own support people, including my teachers.

-My passion is to be working in community settings with networks of diversely skilled practitioners, forming alternatives to the compartmentalized "care" models that have repeatedly failed our current society.
+As much as possible, I work in community settings with networks of diversely skilled practitioners, forming alternatives to the compartmentalized "care" models that often perpetuate harm.

-I honor my teachers in these fields both direct: DeeDe Bormann, Nkem Ndefo, Shilpa Jain, Lisa Collins, Elaine Zook Barge, Andrea De La Madriz, Jordan Ryan, Dave Berger, Amy Wright Glenn;
+I honor my teachers in these fields both direct: DeeDe Bormann, Nkem Ndefo, Devika Shankar, Shilpa Jain, Sage Hayes, Lisa Collins, Elaine Zook Barge, Andrea De La Madriz, Jordan Ryan, Dave Berger, Mary Shriver, Amy Wright Glenn, Meenadchi;

-and indirect: Parker Palmer, Gloria Anzaldua, bell hooks, Besser Van Der Kolk, Resmaa Menakem, Peter Levine, Jean Vanier, and Paramaguru Sharath Jois.
+and indirect: Parker Palmer, Dr. Kimberlee Crenshaw, Gloria Anzaldua, bell hooks, Resmaa Menakem, Jean Vanier, Ibram X. Kendi, and Paramaguru Sharath Jois.